FEBRUARY 8, 2019 | WRITTEN BY MOLLY

-Once that person approaches the door, if we haven’t already given him the "ok" and release him from his duties, he will bark multiple times to let them know that they better watch out, because he’s on duty and they will have to get by him before getting inside.
+Should that person approach the door, Rufus will continue to bark to let them know that they better watch out because he’s on duty and they will have to get by him before getting inside.

-Now, most people when they see him barking in the window, usually aren’t too intimidated by him because of his size, and may even think “aw, how cute”
+Now, most people, when they see him barking in the window, usually aren’t too intimidated by him, mostly because of his size.
+They may even think “aw, how cute.”

-But with Rufus, if someone walks in who hasn't been invited by us, they will find themselves being greeted by a loud barking dog barreling toward them rather fiercely.
+But with Rufus, if someone comes into the house uninvited, they will find themselves being greeted by a small barking dog barreling toward them rather fiercely.

-He won't bite them, but he will sniff around them and hold them where they stand until they have been given the stamp of approval from us.
+He won't bite them, but he is very curious about who is entering our domain.
+He will sniff around them and hold them where they stand until they have been given the stamp of approval from us.

 However, Rufus is probably the exception rather than the rule of a typical Shih Tzu.

-Our boy Max will let out a couple lazy barks at times, and if someone enters he’ll only require a pat on the head or a simple acknowledgement, then he'll turn away and play with his toys, or takes a nap.
+He only requires a pat on the head or a simple acknowledgement, then he'll turn away and play with his toys or even take a nap.

-They don't think like humans, and will usually show you who they are and what they like, pretty early on in your relationship with them.
+They don't think like humans and will usually show you who they are and what they're like, pretty early on in your relationship with them.

 In other words, they are not complicated beings to figure out.